ConfettiFX/The-Forge/README.md

 3. Multi-Threaded Rendering

-This unit test shows the usage of the Task Scheduler (https://github.com/SergeyMakeev/TaskScheduler) to generate a large number of command buffers on all platforms supported by The Forge.
+This unit test shows the usage of the fiber-based Task Scheduler (https://github.com/SergeyMakeev/TaskScheduler) to generate a large number of command buffers on all platforms supported by The Forge.
 This unit test is based on a demo by Intel called Stardust (https://software.intel.com/en-us/articles/using-vulkan-graphics-api-to-render-a-cloud-of-animated-particles-in-stardust-application

 ![Image of the Multi-Threaded command buffer generation example](https://github.com/ConfettiFX/The-Forge/blob/master/Screenshots/03_MultiThreading.PNG)